Five Ways the Right Merchant Processor Can Save You Money

 2. Find out if your rates can be lowered

 Your first step doesn’t necessarily have to be finding a new merchant services company.
-Most of the time, your provider will review your current rates and try their best to lower them if requested.
-However, if they flat out refuse to review your rates, that should be a red flag.
-It is not always possible to get your rates lowered, but a company that will not even do a rate review is exhibiting poor business practices or may have something to hide.
+Most of the time, your provider should be willing to review your current processing environment and help you understand where a potential reduction of expenses may be possible.
+This will include a review of how your transactions should be qualifying at optimal interchange rates, avenues for becoming PCI compliant, etc. However, if they flat out refuse to conduct a review, that should be a red flag.
+It is not always possible to lower your existing merchant fees, but a company that will not even do a review of your current operating environment is exhibiting poor business practices or may have something to hide.

 3. Be wary of offers that sound too good to be true